Evidence is at the heart of Safe Ground’s work.

 We are committed to a rolling programme of independent research to better understand our model of change; the impact of our work, and to provide meaningful contributions at policy level.

 Our programmes are constantly being developed and refined in response to research.
 This ensures the needs of the people we work with are always at the forefront of what we do.

-Over the past twelve years, Safe Ground have commissioned 13 independent evaluations and reviews, assessing our programmes’ impact across a broad spectrum of areas that have included; family ties, identity, self-confidence and resilience, engagement in education, training and employment, prisoner-staff relationships, adjudication rates and reoffending.
-A full list of our evaluations can be found here.
+Over the past twelve years, Safe Ground have commissioned 13 independent evaluations and reviews.
+They’ve assessed our programmes’ impact across a broad spectrum of areas including:

-Alongside our programme evaluations, Safe Ground continues to play a leading role in developing and strengthening the wider evidence base across the voluntary and criminal justice sectors.
-To this effect, we have partnered with a multitude of key stakeholders, including New Philanthropy Capital, the Fatherhood Institute, Barnardos and the Prisoners Education Trust, in a wide variety of innovative research.
-A complete list of our collaborative endeavours can be viewed here.
+We’ve partnered with a multitude of key stakeholders, including New Philanthropy Capital, the Fatherhood Institute, Barnardo’s, and the Prisoners’ Education Trust, in a wide variety of innovative research.

-One participant wrote a letter in response to his experience on Man Up
+One participant wrote a letter in response to his experience on Man Up.
+It speaks for itself.